gbv/beaconspec/appendices.md

 ## HTML links

-A BEACON link can be mapped to a HTML link (`<a>` element) as following:
+A link in a Beacon dump can be mapped to a HTML link (`<a>` element) as
+following:

 * link source corresponds to the website which a HTML link is included at,
 * link target corresponds to the `href` attribute,
 * link qualifier corresponds to the textual content,

-For instance the following link, given in BEACON text format:
+For instance the following link, given in a Beacon text file:

      http://example.com|example|http://example.org